mozilla/application-services/docs/howtos/locally-published-components-in-firefox-ios.md

     - You can reset package caches by going to `File -> Packages -> Reset Package Caches`
 1. If this is not the first time you run the script, make sure to also update package versions.
 This forces Xcode to pull the latest changes in the `rust-components-swift` branch.
     - You can update package versions by going to `File -> Packages -> Update To Latest Package Versions`
+1. Once the above steps are done, attempt building firefox ios.
+If you face problems, feel free to [contact us](../index.md#contact-us)

 ### Disabling local development
 The easiest way to disable local development is to simply revert any changes to `firefox-ios/Client.xcodeproj/project.pbxproj`.